Most people have some nicotine cravings and withdrawal symptoms when they give up smoking.

 Moods, irritability and anxiety

-These feelings are temporary and get better within about 4 weeks.
+Low mood, irritability and anxiety usually get better within about 4 weeks.

-- Deal with cravings using the 4 Ds instead of reaching for a cigarette.
+- deal with cravings using the 4 Ds instead of smoking

-- Remind yourself that these feelings are temporary - they’ll go away.
+- remind yourself that these feelings are temporary

 You can also relax and reduce stress with activities you enjoy, such as:

-- physical activities like walking, jogging, dancing, cycling or swimming - these can really help
+- physical activities such as walking, jogging, dancing, cycling or swimming

 - listening to music, reading, sewing, doing jigsaws or gardening

-- relaxation and deep breathing exercises - for example, take 20 deep breaths
+- exercises to manage stress - for example, take 20 deep breaths

 Headaches

-Nicotine withdrawal when you stop smoking can cause headaches.
-They usually stop within 3 to 4 weeks.
+Headaches from nicotine withdrawal usually stop within 3 to 4 weeks.

 - do regular physical activity